 The ESPSD is responsible for containment of the eastern shallow zone contaminant plume (Figure 4) and the containment of the southeastern deep zone contaminant plume (Figure 5).
-Containment of the eastern shallow plume will be accomplished via five extraction wells, a centralized treatment facility and three re-injection wells.
+Containment of the eastern shallow plume will be accomplished via five extraction wells, a centralized treatment facility and three reinjection wells.
 The treatment facility will be designed to treat not only VOCs but all ECs.
 The east side shallow zone remedy became operational in March 2015.

-As of September 30, 20192021, the east side shallow zone remedy project has treated approximately 132.94237.46 acre-feet of contaminated groundwater and has removed 25.0037.40 lbs. of VOCs.
+As of September 30, 2022 the east side shallow zone remedy project has treated approximately 300.00 acre-feet of contaminated groundwater and has removed 45.70 lbs. of VOCs.

 In 2013, ESPSD in conjunction with CEM installed three extraction wells in the intermediate zone aquifer in the southeastern sector and constructed a centralized treatment facility to control migration of low levels of VOCs.
 The treated water will be conveyed into CEM's existing distribution system in the area.
 WQA has provided the ESPSD federal reimbursements for their projects.
-The east side deep zone remedy project finished construction and is in the process of the required 97-005 amended water supply permit testing.